sakapon/Documents/Software/Languages/CSharp/Syntax-Tree-Debugger.en.md

 (An example of figuring out the pi)

-This time I tried to make a prototype by the above method, but I think that there is a smart way to insert debug code and compile.
+This time I tried to make a prototype by the above method, but I think that there is a smarter way to insert debug code and compile.

 ### Remarks
 - We can not deal with all possible statements.
 Also, we only scan the Main method.